x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/enable-or-prevent-transferring-calls.md

 4. Click **Save**.

-### Use the Shell to enable or prevent Outlook Voice Access users from transferring calls
+### Use Exchange Online PowerShell to enable or prevent Outlook Voice Access users from transferring calls

 This example enables Outlook Voice Access users to transfer calls to users in the same dial plan on a UM dial plan named `MyUMDialPlan`.

 ```
 Set-UMDialPlan -identity MyUMDialPlan -AllowDialPlanSubscribers $true
 ```

 This example prevents Outlook Voice Access users from transferring calls to users in the same dial plan on a UM dial plan named `MyUMDialPlan`.

 ```
 Set-UMDialPlan -identity MyUMDialPlan -AllowDialPlanSubscribers $false